 Speaking of size and price, the Q7 occupies a middle ground among premium crossovers with three rows of seats.
 It’s slightly larger than the midsize-class Acura MDX or BMW X5 but smaller than the full-size Mercedes-Benz GLS.
 It’s more expensive than the Acura but less costly than its German rivals.
 Q7’s “not-too-big, not-too-small” approach is appealing for a fair number of luxury-crossover shoppers, but fewer than Audi would like.
 Despite sales that are up about 8 percent through the first quarter of 2017, the MDX, X5, and GLS remain more popular.

-Why should I wait for the 2018?
+Why should I purchase a 2018?

-Should I buy a 2017 model instead?
+Should I wait for the 2019 model instead?

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?

 The Q7 generally strikes a good balance between handling competence and ride comfort.
 It’s not as sharp through the twisties as an X5 or as composed over bumps as a GLS.
 But most buyers should find this Audi’s road manners more than satisfactory.
 For best ride composure, keep the available Audi Drive Select and air suspension systems in the default Auto setting.
-Comfort mode induces annoying secondary motions over bumps, while Sport makes the ride borderline harsh, with little corresponding improvement in handling.
+Comfort mode induces annoying secondary motions over bumps, while Sport makes the ride borderline harsh, with little corresponding improvement to handling.

-Will fuel economy improve?
+Is fuel economy improved?

-EPA ratings for the 2018 Q7 were not released in time for this report, but they shouldn’t change from the 2017 numbers.
+EPA ratings for the 2018 Q7 were not released in time for this report, but they shouldn’t change from the 2017’s numbers.
 Expect 2.0T models to again rate 20/25/22 mpg city/highway/combined.
 Surprisingly, this isn’t much better than the V-6’s 19/25/21-mpg rating.
 All ’18 Q7s will again require premium-grade 91-octane gasoline.

-Will it have new features?
+Does it have new features?

-How will 2018 prices be different?
+How are 2018 prices different?